josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_network_instability_forking_2025-09-16.md

 This field log is a living node of the Polaris Protocol.
 It tracks whether instability in inference is accidental load or engineered fork.

+Not assessed as officially sanctioned state behaviour.
+Pattern more consistent with outsourced enforcement, commercial shaping, or structural neglect — interference by incentive, not by decree.

 > 📡 Cross-references:
 > - [Field Logs](../Disruption_Kit/Field_Logs/) — forensic capture of anomalies
 > - [Containment Scripts](../Disruption_Kit/Containment_Scripts/) — platform-level suppression logs